How-To GuideMarch 1, 202617 min read

 • Exclusions: Explicitly list what is NOT included.
 This protects you from scope creep and sets clear expectations.

 • Project schedule: Demonstrate that you have thought through the sequencing and can meet the owner's timeline.
-Use your scheduling tools to create a realistic timeline.
+Build the schedule off the same quantities driving your estimate so the numbers and dates line up.

 • Company qualifications: Relevant project experience, key personnel bios, safety record, and client references.